Bed Intruder Song

-"Bed Intruder Song" is a song by The Gregory Brothers and Antoine Dodson, featuring Kelly Dodson.
+"Bed Intruder Song" is a song by the Gregory Brothers and Antoine Dodson, featuring Kelly Dodson.
 The song, created for Auto-Tune the News, features processed vocals of a WAFF-48 news interview with Antoine Dodson, who was talking to a reporter about a home invasion and attempted rape of his sister Kelly, mixed with a self-created backing track and, eventually, a video which incorporated clips from the news broadcast.
 The song peaked at number 89 in the Billboard Hot 100, the only song that week to enter the chart on iTunes downloads only.

 The original music video for "Bed Intruder Song" went viral, becoming YouTube's most popular video of 2010.
-As of July 24 2022, it has been viewed over 152,166,228 views and has received 1.2M likes since it was uploaded on July 30, 2010.
+As of October 12, 2025, it has received over 157 million views and 1.3 million likes since it was uploaded on July 31, 2010.
 On March 26, 2011, the song won the Comedy Award for Best Viral Original.